amithi26/UG-Research/README-Template.md

 ## Description

 Use of Three.js, HTML for in-depth analysis of artifacts in Linear Blend Skinning.
 Three.js website examples and Mixamo model templates used as basis.
-Use of Dafny to analyze the use of formal methods of code verification
+Use of Dafny to analyze the use of formal methods of code verification.

 ## Getting Started